Jian: Historical use

 Originally similar to bronze double-edged daggers in varying lengths, jian reached modern lengths by roughly 500 BC.
-Though there is significant variation in length, balance, and weight of the jian from different periods, within any given period the general purpose of the jian is to be a multipurpose cut and thrust weapon capable of stabbing, as well as making both precise cuts and slashes, as opposed to specializing in one form of use.
-Although the many forms and schools of swordsmanship with the jian vary as well, the general purpose and use is still not lost.
+Though there is significant variation in length, balance, and weight of the jian from different periods, within any given period the general purpose of the jian is to be a multipurpose cut and thrust weapon capable of stabbing as well as making both precise cuts and slashes, as opposed to specializing in one form of use.
+Although the many forms and schools of swordsmanship with the jian vary, the general purpose and use is still not lost.

 During the Qin and Han dynasties, the first two dynasties which united China, jian from the by then defunct Chu dynasty were very highly regarded.
 Chu became particularly famous for its swords after conquering the state of Yue, who had previously been famous for their swords, and who credited their sword techniques to a southern woman of unknown ancestry referred to as Yuenü.

 Among the Terracotta warriors in the tomb of Qin Shi Huang, figures representing officers were originally armed with jian made from an alloy of copper, tin, and other elements including nickel, magnesium, and cobalt.
 Several double-edged bronze swords have been recovered by modern archaeologists, but most were stolen centuries ago along with the polearms and bows of the enlisted men.

 Historical jian wielders would engage in test cutting called shizhan, practicing their skills on targets known as caoren, or "grass men".
 Such targets were made from bamboo, rice straw, or saplings.
 Though similar to the Japanese art of tameshigiri, shizhan was never formalized to the extent that the latter art was.